-Thyroid cancer is a type of cancer arising in the thyroid gland at the base of the neck.
-Thyroid cancer symptoms in females may include swelling, painless lumps, and difficulty swallowing.
+Thyroid cancer arises in the thyroid gland at the base of the neck.
+Symptoms in females may include swelling, painless lumps, and difficulty swallowing.
 However, thyroid cancer is often asymptomatic.

 A note about sex and gender